zoffixznet/perl6.party/post/The-Subtle-Art-of-Not-Giving-a-Fck.md

 Lastly, sometimes I see what I term "wallowing in self-pity."
 It's people widely advertising someone hating on Perl 6 or its community.
 Look!
 Someone said something bad about us.
 Look!
 Someone chose another tech after considering Perl 6!
 Look!
 Look!
 We are disliked!
 It is important that you look!
-Just as our screenplay's hapless chap convinces himself to be unworthy every night, I feel those discussions seek a similar goal at the end.
+Just as our screenplay's hapless chap convinces himself to be unworthy every night, I feel those discussions achieve a similar goal: self-pity.

 It's all a self-fullfilling prophecy.